(Economics, Management, Marketing, Linguistics, Pedagogy, Education, History)

 Form: Electronic; contributions should be submitted in .docx, .doc, .rtf, .txt formats and sent by email to the address of journal’s editor: email@example.com

 Deadline: Papers can be sent throughout the whole year.
-The deadline for the first issue is the 31st of March; the deadline for the second issue is the 30th of June.
+The deadline for the first issue is the 31stof May; the deadline for the second issue is the 30th of September.

 Language: English is the only language accepted.